Joseph A. Lombardo

 At Lombardo Law, we believe our clients deserve to have their accidents aggressively investigated.
 A serious injury can devastate your life, and you have a right to explore the legal options that may be available to you.
 Financial compensation can help to cover medical bills, funeral expenses, lost income, and more.

 However, it’s very important that you act fast.
 A law called the statute of limitations sets a rigid deadline on how long you have to bring a legal claim in the state of New Jersey, and if the statute expires, your case will be unable to proceed and your options will be severely limited.
-To set up a completely free and private case evaluation, call Lombardo Law today at (609) 418-4537.
+To set up a completely free and private case evaluation with an Atlantic City premises liability attorney, call Lombardo Law today at (609) 418-4537.